nuagenetworks/nuage-kubernetes/OpenShift-Installation/Openshift-Installation.rst

         nuage-cni-ds            3        3        3        <none>                 7m
         nuage-master-config     1        1        1        install-monitor=true   7m
         nuage-vrs-ds            3        3        3        <none>                 7m

 3. The master daemonset deploys the nuage-master-config(nuage-openshift-monitor) pod on the master node and the node daemonset deploys the CNI plugin pod and Nuage VRS pod on every slave node.
 Following is the output of successfully deployed master and node daemonsets.
+The Nuage infra pod now runs on all nodes to enable access to the service IP from underlay nodes.

    ::